Inhalant Abuse Symptoms

-Inhalant abuse can be hard to detect because its effects are so short-lived.
+Inhalant abuse symptoms can be hard to detect, partly because the effects of the drugs are so short-lived.

 Many people don’t realize there are substances virtually everywhere that can be abused, from paint thinner to keyboard air duster.
-There is also a smaller chance of being caught while intoxicated because the effects of inhalants are so brief.
-The ease of hiding inhalant abuse is a likely reason why these substances are commonly abused by teenagers.
+There is also a smaller chance of being caught while intoxicated because the effects of Inhalants are so brief.
+The ease of hiding Inhalant abuse is one likely reason why these substances are commonly abused by teenagers.

 - Red eyes